Freshpet dog and cat food frequently asked questions.

 - Free of artificial or chemical preservatives

-- Free of corn, wheat, by-products, and rendered meals
+- Free of corn, wheat, and rendered meals

 Learn more about our wide selection of fresh foods here.